ForestAdmin/documentation/reference-guide/smart-views/create-a-custom-moderation-view.md

 # Create a custom moderation view

-This example shows you how you can implement a moderations view with a custom Approve/Reject workflow.&#x20;
+This example shows you how you can implement a moderation view with a custom Approve/Reject workflow.&#x20;

 ![](<../../.gitbook/assets/image (501).png>)